 Although Zicheng's family was poor, he refused all bribes.
 If the prisoners were short of food, he would take some from his own home to give it to them even if it meant going hungry himself.
 One day, it was time for several newly arrived prisoners to be fed.
 But Zicheng himself had little food.
-If he gave the prisoners what he had, his family would go hungry; if he kept the food for his family, the prisoners would have nothing to eat: an appalling dilemma.
+If he gave the prisoners what he had, his family would go hungry; if he kept the food for his family, the prisoners would have nothing to eat-an appalling dilemma.
 He felt that the prisoners needed the food more than his family did.
 He discussed it with his wife who asked where the prisoners were from.
-Zi-Cheng told her that they were from Hangzhow.
+Zicheng told her that they were from Hangzhow.

-Later, Zicheng had two sons who both held important government positions.
-His eldest grandson became Vice Minister of the Ministry of Justice and his second grandson was a highly placed member of the government staff in Sichuan Province.
+Later, Zicheng had two sons.
+The elder son, Shouchen, and the younger one, Shouzhi, both held important government positions.
+Zicheng's eldest grandson became vice minister of the Ministry of Justice and his second grandson was a highly placed member of the government staff in Sichuan province.
 They too were prominent.
-Today, one of their descendants, also a government official, is known for his virtuous deeds.
+Today, their descendant Yang Chuting, also a government official, is known for his virtuous deeds.

-Another account took place during the Zheng-Tong period.
-In Fujian Province, many intellectuals had joined a group of rebels.
+Another account took place during the Zheng-Tong period, [the time of Emperor Yingzong].
+In Fujian province, many intellectuals had joined a group of rebels.
 The emperor appointed Imperial Censor Zhang to stop them.
 He tricked the rebels and captured their leader.

-Later.
-Imperial Censor Zhang dispatched General Xie to put an end to the remaining rebels in the eastern part of the province.
-The General obtained a list of the insurgents and commanded that white flags be secretly given to everyone not on that list along with instructions to place the flags on their doors when the imperial army came to town.
+Later, Imperial Censor Zhang dispatched General Xie to put an end to the remaining rebels in the eastern part of the province.
+The general obtained a list of the insurgents and commanded that white flags be secretly given to everyone not on that list along with instructions to place the flags on their doors when the imperial army came to town.
 He ordered the soldiers not to harm the innocent and with this one thought of goodness, he saved tens of thousands of people from being killed.
-A son placed first in the imperial examinations and eventually became an advisor to the emperor and a grandson placed third in the imperial examinations.
+His son Xie Chian placed first in the imperial examinations and eventually became an advisor to the emperor.
+His grandson Xie Pi placed third in the imperial examinations.

-Another example is the Lin family in Fujian Province.
+Another example is the Lin family from Putian in Fujian province.
 Among their ancestors was a very generous elderly lady.
 Every day she made rice balls for the poor and gave away as many as they wanted.
-An Immortal who manifested as a Taoist monk came daily for three years and always asked for six or seven.
+An immortal who manifested as a Taoist monk came daily for three years and always asked for six or seven.
 Her ceaseless generosity convinced him of her deep sincerity.

 He told her: "I have eaten your rice balls for three years and have done nothing to show my gratitude.
 Perhaps I can do so now.
 On the land behind your house is a good place for your grave.
 If you are placed there when you die, the number of your descendants who will have imperial appointments will equal the number of seeds in a pound of sesame seeds."
-Her son followed his suggestion.
+Her son followed his recommendations.

 The first generation after that, nine men passed the imperial examinations and it continued that way for generations.
 It was said in Fujian that the surname of Lin was always on the list of those who had passed the imperial examination.